 How do you identify which patients can use this service?

-Patients who are eligible to be treated at home will be referred by members of the ward medical and nursing teams, and the RUH Hospital@Home team will work with the wards to assess if they may be appropriate to be part of the service.
+Patients who are eligible to be treated at home will be referred by members of the ward medical and nursing teams, and the RUH Hospital at Home team will work with the wards to make sure we can support you at home.

 What kind of care will I get at home?